mcellteam/swift-ir/docs/user/alignem_swift/AlignEM_SWiFT_Quick_Example.rst

 It's a good idea to save the project before starting the alignment.
-It's generally a good idea to save the project file at the directory directly above the destination directory.
+It's generally a good idea to save the project file at the directory directly above the dest directory.
-Many file names in a project file are stored relative to either the project or the destination, so keeping them together makes this relative path shorter and easier to understand.
+Many file names in a project file are stored relative to either the project or the dest, so keeping them together makes this relative path shorter and easier to understand.
 The project can be saved with either the "Save As" (first time) or "Save" menu options.